Work Market 2025: AI, WorkMarket, and Hiring Trends

 Zooming out, the slowdown isn’t happening in a vacuum.
 Several major forces are at play.

 First, structural shifts like an aging population and slower immigration mean the labor force itself isn’t growing as fast.
 The economy now needs fewer jobs each month just to keep unemployment stable.
 Second, a massive wave of investment in AI and automation is boosting productivity.
 Companies can now achieve growth with fewer new hires.
-We’re seeing a rare combination of strong GDP growth (around 4% in late 2025) with very weak job creation.
-Finally, many large corporations that over hired during the pandemic are now rightsizing, announcing nearly 950,000 layoffs between January and September 2025.
+We’re seeing a rare combination of strong GDP growth with weaker job creation.
+Finally, many large corporations that over hired during the pandemic are now rightsizing their workforce.

 The Job Market By the Numbers